Close contact tracing to resume from tomorrow, HSE’s Paul Reid confirms

 Hospital numbers are down, he stated.
 There were 1,620 people in hospital with Covid-19 as of Thursday morning, after numbers peaked at 2,020 on January 18th.

-There were 216 people in ICU units with Covid-19 as of Thursday morning.
+There were 216 people in intensive care units (ICU) with Covid-19 as of Thursday morning.
 Mr Reid warned that there are only 18 ICU beds remaining in the system and the situation is “extremely tight”.

-There were 348 receiving advanced respiratory support in hospital, down from 440 last week.
+There were 348 patients receiving advanced respiratory support in hospital, down from 440 last week.

 The number of healthcare workers unable to go to work having contracted Covid-19, or because they are close contacts, declined from 6,600 last week to 5,500 this week.